Friedjof/Uniconn/README.md

 # Uniconn

+## Project's idea.
-## Project's idea: this project is to develop a smart communication platform that verifies residents and connects apartments within your dormitory.
+This project is to develop a smart communication platform that verifies residents and connects apartments within your dormitory.
 Simplifies messaging, interactions, and neighbour-to-neighbour networking.

+## Project's structure.
-## Project's structure: the project is structured as a Django web application with multiple apps, each handling specific functionalities:
+The project is structured as a Django web application with multiple apps, each handling specific functionalities:
-- The account app manages user authentication and profiles,
+- The account app manages user authentication and profiles
 - The chat app handles real-time messaging.
 - The homepage app serves the main landing page
-- The room app likely manages chat rooms or similar features.
+- The room app likely manages chat rooms or similar features
-- Shared templates and static files (CSS, JS) are organized under templates and static, respectively, with reusable components like the navbar and footer.
+- Shared templates and static files (CSS, JS) are organized under their respective folders, with reusable components like the navbar and footer
 - The uniconn directory contains project-wide settings and configurations
 - The locale folder supports internationalization with translations for multiple languages.

 ## - Setup Environment (Linux)